cybertec-postgresql/pgwatch/docs/dashboarding_alerting.md

-with hundreds of instances it's might get too "clicky" though and there are also some limitations - currently you can set alerts only on Graph panels and there must be no variables used in the query so you cannot use most of the pre-created pgwatch3 graphs, but need to create your own.
+with hundreds of instances it's might get too "clicky" though and there are also some limitations - currently you can set alerts only on Graph panels and there must be no variables used in the query so you cannot use most of the pre-created pgwatch graphs, but need to create your own.

-Nevertheless, alerting via Grafana is s a good option for lighter use cases and there's also a preset dashboard template named "Alert Template" from the pgwatch3 project to give you some ideas on what to alert on.
+Nevertheless, alerting via Grafana is s a good option for lighter use cases and there's also a preset dashboard template named "Alert Template" from the pgwatch project to give you some ideas on what to alert on.

 Note though that alerting is always a bit of a complex topic - it